Hexathelidae

 Hexathelidae is a family of mygalomorph spiders.
-It is one of a number of families and genera of spiders known as funnel-web spiders.
+It is one of a number of families and genera of spiders known as tunnelweb or funnel-web spiders.
 In 2018, the family was substantially reduced in size by genera being moved to three separate families: Atracidae, Macrothelidae and Porrhothelidae.
-Atracidae includes the most venomous species formerly placed in Hexathelidae.

 Description

 These spiders are medium to large in size, with body lengths ranging from 1 to 5 cm.
 The body is typically three times longer than it is wide.
 They are darkly colored, ranging from black to brown, with a glossy carapace covering the front part of the body.
 Like the related diplurid spiders, the hexathelids have generally long spinnerets.

 Their moderately long posterior spinnerets and other features make the Hexathelidae appear similar to the Dipluridae, and were considered a subfamily of the latter until 1980.

 Like other Mygalomorphae (also called the Orthognatha, an infraorder of spiders which includes the true tarantulas), these spiders have fangs which point straight down and do not cross each other (see also Araneomorphae).
 They have ample venom glands that lie entirely within their chelicerae.
 Their chelicerae and fangs are large and powerful.